Dyslexia at a Glance

 πŸ‘‰πŸ½ Phonological dyslexia

-People with this type of dyslexia will find it difficult to manipulate the sounds of language.
+People with this type of dyslexia often find it difficult to manipulate the sounds of language.

 πŸ‘‰πŸ½ Rapid naming dyslexia